How should you organize all of your information for a divorce trial or court date?

 Perhaps you have emails that you want to use, add them and list them to your Disclosure Statement.
 Use standard wording for each additional list — Second Disclosure Statement, Third Disclosure Statement and so on.
 It’s necessary you have a running log of everything you’ve disclosed and the date it was disclosed.

 Correspondence is communications with the other side.
 It includes emails back and forth that were written that are relevant.
 For example, if she wrote that she refused to come meet you at the designated drop-off spot because she was too drunk to drive, you’d want to include that.
 Don’t print out or save every single communication that you have with your ex; think carefully about what could be relevant.

 - File Folders

 - Paper clips

 - Label maker

-Keep in mind: Many courthouses have DYI rooms available with all of the above supplies for little or no cost.
+Keep in mind: Many courthouses have DIY rooms available with all of the above supplies for little or no cost.
 Libraries are also a resource.